SmartestWashingMachine/mango2/guides/quibbles.md

 **This model is awesome.** In just 2 epochs it already blew YOLO and DETR out of the water.

 Last caveat: The model has a tendency to "overpredict" objects, such as predicting a bounding box around a dog, but then predicting another smaller bounding box around that same dog - one box is right inside the other.
 Using simple postprocessing methods like NMS can fix that.

+## Be careful when using LoRA or other low rank adapters on the input embedding layers.

+I experimented with using loRA on the input embeddings themselves (alongside the usual suspects: all attention components, feed forward, LM head).
+It *kind of worked?*

+The models would give a generally good answer or output at times, but at others it would give completely different or nonsensical answers that don't relate to the input at all?

+For example, I tuned a T5 model to translate text.
+I would give it a basic sentence to translate.
+Instead of the translation, I got a date string?
+"2024/06/20 15:05:30" (paraphrasing but you get the point)

+No, it wasn't a data issue - LoRA training without the embedding layers didn't cause this issue (though it had slightly sadder general performance...)

+I'm not saying it's bad to adapt the embedding layers - but please keep an eye open for weird behavior.